SC-900 Preparation Details

 Describe Resource Governance Capabilities in Azure

-Describe what Azure Blueprints is
+Describe Azure Blueprints

 What’s the use of Azure Blueprints?